having type declaration 2 sub-types deriving same internal type, how can have different record helper each sub-type?

 type t1 = integer; t2 = t1; t3 = integer; t4 = t2;

-construct creates new type info type that
+in effect, = type x construct creates new type info type that

-typeinfo(singlea) <> typeinfo(singleb)
+typeinfo(singlea) <> typeinfo(singleb).

-in original code, declaring 2 aliases same type single
+in original code, declaring 2 aliases same type single.

-for given type (and aliases), can only have 1 type helper in scope, in original code record helper singleb
+for given type (and aliases), can only have 1 type helper in scope, in original code record helper singleb hides record helper singlea.

 by upgrading aliases own types, avoid issue:

-type singlea = type single; singleb = type single; <<-- type keyword makes singleb distinct singlea
+type singlea = type single; singleb = type single; <<-- type keyword makes singleb distinct singlea now have 2 distinct types, , record helpers work expected.

 Comments